Vegan Chocolate Avocado Mousse

 -

-Add the dairy-free dark chocolate chips to a heatproof bowl and melt in the microwave in 20 to 30 second bursts, stirring between each burst until smooth.
+Melt the dairy-free chocolate chips in a microwave-safe bowl in 20-second bursts, stirring between each burst until smooth.

 -

-To a food processor or high-powered blender, add the avocados, cocoa powder, maple syrup, almond milk, vanilla, and a generous pinch of salt.
+Add the cocoa powder, maple syrup, almond milk, vanilla, and a pinch of salt to the blender.

 -